apelegri/wechat-mini-program-wiki/README.md

 ## Core setup of your MP
-The setup of your mini-program is simple and designed  to save you time or being frustrated if you have customization needs.
+The setup of your mini-program is simple and designed  to save time or being frustrated if you have customization needs.

 WeChat divides the **app.json configuration** in five parts: